-- A: is the number of Shares to be allocated in the new Class; - B: is the number of Shares of the original Class to be converted; - C: is the Net Asset Value per Share of the original Class on the relevant Dealing Day; - D: is the actual rate of exchange on the day concerned in respect of the Pricing Currency of the original Class and the Pricing Currency of the new Class; - E: is the Conversion Fee percentage (if any) payable per Share; - F: is the Net Asset Value per Share of the new Class on the relevant Dealing Day.
+- A: is the number of Shares to be allocated in the new Class; - B: is the number of Shares of the original Class to be converted; - C: is the Net Asset Value per Share of the original Class on the relevant Dealing Day; - D: is the actual rate of exchange on the day concerned in respect of the Pricing Currency of the original Class and the Pricing Currency of the new Class; - F: is the Net Asset Value per Share of the new Class on the relevant Dealing Day.

-Request for conversions will be accepted upon verification that the investors have received the relevant KIID available on the Management Company's website (www.caixabankamlux.com) and at its registered office.
+Request for conversions will be accepted upon verification that the investors have received the relevant KID available on the Management Company's website (www.caixabankamlux.com) and at its registered office.